 Aluminum has a very low melting point compared to steel.
-As such improper welding of aluminum can result in burn through.
+As such improper welding of aluminum can result in burn-through.
 And since nobody wants a burnt sheet of aluminum, it is important to know how to weld aluminum.

 More importantly, which is the best welder for aluminum.
-There are quite several welding machines that are built for welding aluminum.
+There are quite a several welding machines that are built for welding aluminum.
 However, not all will give you the kind of value for the money you want.

 That being said, let us look at some of the best welders for aluminum.
 These machines have been selected based on their performance.

-Review of Best Welder for aluminum
+Reviews of Best Welder For Aluminum

 SUNGOLDPOWER 200Amp MIG MAG ARC MMA Stick DC Welder

 - 110v/220v dual voltage input plug

 - Selector switch for switching between MIG torch and spool gun